NetoPedro/FocusFace/README.md

 ### Trained Models ###
-Our models can be downloaded [here](https://drive.inesctec.pt/s/mKzZ6JGF52pxoc2).
+Our models can be downloaded from HuggingFace [HuggingFace](https://huggingface.co/netopedro/FocusFace).

 ### To-do
 - [X] Add pretrained models